-Partial Reconfiguration allows for the dynamic change of modules within an active design.
-This flow requires the implementation of multiple configurations which ultimately results in full bitstreams for each configuration, and partial bitstreams for each Reconfigurable Module.
+Dynamic Function eXchange (DFX) allows for the reconfiguration of modules within an active design.
+This flow requires the implementation of multiple configurations, which ultimately results in full bitstreams for each configuration and partial bitstreams for each Reconfigurable Module.
 The number of configurations required varies by the number of modules that need to be implemented.
 However, all configurations use the same top-level, or static, placement and routing results.
-These static results are exported from the initial configuration, and imported by all subsequent configurations using checkpoints.
+These static results are exported from the initial configuration and imported by all subsequent configurations using checkpoints.

-This guide:
+DFX is a comprehensive solution that is comprised of many parts.
+These elements include the Xilinx® silicon ability to be dynamically reconfigured, the Vivado® software flow for compiling designs from RTL to bitstream, and the complementary features such as IP.
+In this release, you will see a mix of DFX and Partial Reconfiguration (PR) terminology, with DFX representing the overall solution and PR representing a component technology piece of that solution.

+Complementary documentation, such as application notes, white papers, and videos, will not be recaptured with DFX terminology, but all new documentation will show the DFX terms.

+The content of this guide includes the following:

-- Describes Partial Reconfiguration as implemented in the Vivado® Design Suite. - Assumes familiarity with FPGA design software, particularly Xilinx® Vivado Design Suite. - Is written specifically for Vivado Design Suite Release 2019.1.
-This release supports Partial Reconfiguration for the following products: - 7 Series devices: Nearly all Virtex®-7, Kintex®-7, Artix®-7, and Zynq®-7000 SoC devices. - Spartan®-7 devices are not supported. - Artix-7 7A12T and 7A25T are not supported. - UltraScaleTM devices: - Place and route and bitstream generation is enabled for all production devices. - Note: Access to the VU440 is not restricted in this release.
-However, expect memory usage to be higher for this device than all others, potentially exceeding 64MB. - Bitstream generation is disabled by default for ES2 devices, but place and route can still be performed.
+- Description of Dynamic Function eXchange as implemented in the Vivado Design Suite® - Assumption of familiarity with FPGA design software, particularly Vivado Design Suite - Updates specific to the Vivado Design Suite Release 2019.2.
+This release supports Partial Reconfiguration for the products listed below: - 7 Series Devices - Nearly all Virtex®-7, Kintex®-7, Artix®-7, and Zynq®-7000 SoC devices

+\Note: Spartan®-7 devices, as well as Artix-7 7A12T and 7A25T, are not supported. - UltraScaleTM Devices - Place and route, as well as bitstream generation is enabled for all production devices.

+Note: Access to the VU440 is not restricted in this release.
+However, expect memory usage to be higher for this device than all others (potentially exceeding 64 MB).

-- UltraScale+TM devices: - Place and route and bitstream generation is enabled for all production devices including all Zynq UltraScale+ RFSoC devices. - Place and route is enabled for all Virtex UltraScale+ 58G PAM4 devices, but bitstreams are gated by a parameter as device support is still beta. - Place and route is enabled for many engineering silicon (ES1, ES2) versions of UltraScale+ devices.
+- Bitstream generation is disabled by default for ES2 devices, but place and route can still be performed. - UltraScale+TM Devices - Place and route, as well as bitstream generation, is enabled for all production devices, including all Zynq UltraScale+ RFSoC devices. - Place and route is enabled for all Virtex UltraScale + 58G PAM4 devices, but bitstreams are gated by a parameter as device support is still beta. - Place and route is enabled for many engineering silicon (ES1, ES2) versions of UltraScale+ devices.
 Bitstream generation is disabled by default for these devices.